A sign of courage and honesty

 Moses should have listened to his wife.

-It’s hard for us humans to change our minds.
+It’s hard for us humans to change our mind.
 To admit we might have made a mistake.

 We look for little strands of facts that just might prove we were right after all.
 That’s called “confirmation bias.”